Pietro Lorenzetti: Carmelite Altarpiece

 The Carmelite Altarpiece was a polyptych commissioned in 1329 for the friars of the Carmelite Order.
 It consisted of a central panel depicting the Madonna and Child with Saint Nicholas and Elijah.
 The side panels displayed Saints Agnes, John the Baptist, and Catherine, and Elisha.
 The predella below comprised five narrative paintings.
 Instead of taking their subject from the Bible, these five paintings show events from the history of the Carmelite Order.
 A striking feature of the overall design is the broad central panel of the predella, which allowed the painter to depict the consignment of the Carmelite rule in the early thirteenth century in a particularly detailed manner.
 The significance of Elijah in the Carmelite altarpiece is that he was held to be the founder of the Carmelite order.
 For the Carmelite friars Elijah is the most significant saint besides the Virgin.
 The Carmelite altarpiece's illusion of three-dimensional forms marks a new phase in Lorenzetti's style.

 The Carmelite altarpiece was sold in 1818 and subsequently lost.
-It was found when the Asano Madonna was restored to its original state, revealing Lorenzetti's Carmelite altarpiece underneath.
-Two clues to restorers that the Asano Madonna was in fact the Carmelite altarpiece were the uncovering of Elijah hidden under a later rendering of Saint Anthony for the Asano order, and the Carmelite colors of the costumes worn by the painted figures.
+It was found when the Asano Madonna was restored to its original state, revealing Lorenzetti's altarpiece underneath.
+Two clues to restorers that the Asano Madonna was in fact the Carmelite altarpiece were the uncovering of Elijah hidden under a later rendering of Saint Anthony for the Asano order<--no sign of any order of that name-->, and the Carmelite colors of the costumes worn by the painted figures.
 The panel is signed and dated on the step of the throne: PETRUS LAURENTII ME PINXIT ANNO DOMINI MCCCXXVIII.